 Cohabitation following divorce is not as rare as some people think.
 Our courts are increasingly willing to use their powers under the Inheritance Act, so where couples continue living together after a divorce, for financial or other reasons, they should be aware that any bar on Inheritance Act claims contained in the divorce settlement may not be effective.

-Call our Inheritance dispute team for a FREE initial assessment of your case on 0808 139 1606 or email us at [email protected]
+For further guidance on Inheritance Act claims and divorce, call our Inheritance dispute team for a FREE initial case assessment on 0808 139 1606 or email us at [email protected]